udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Full-Stack-Web-Developer/README.md

   11. Using documentation

 #####From Stage 4:
-  Using google App engine, including
-  1. Installing, running, deploying
+In stage 4 of the Intro to Programming Nanodegree, you will build the backend of a website using Python and Google App Engine.
+You'll learn:
+  1. How to install, run, and deploy with Google App Engine
-  2. How to use the .yaml file
+  2. How to use the .yaml file with GAE (Google App Engine)
-  3. How to navigate folders appropriately when referencing different files
+  3. How to navigate folders appropriately when referencing different files with GAE
   4. Google Datastore
-  5. How to use webapp2
+  5. How to use the webapp2 framework
   6. How to use jinja2 templates
-  7. How to ue Python dictionaries
+  7. How to use Python dictionaries
   8. How to use the modulus operator in Python

 #####From Stage 5:
-  Develope awareness of some other concepts in computing, like:
+Stage 5 in the Intro to Programming Nanodegree will provide awareness of a variety of things instead of providing a higher level of competency.
+Some of the concepts in computing you will develope awareness about will be:
    1. Using JavaScript to bring web pages to life.
    2. Using APIs to easily access powerful data.
    3. Recursion
-   4. Parallel computing.
+   4. Parallel computing
    5. How to solve large and long problems.
    6. Responsive Web Design: How to make web pages look good.

-####What any student needs to know before taking the Full-Stack Web Developer Nanodegree:

-####What to learn after IPND but before taking the Full-Stack Web Developer Nanodegree:
+As you can see, everything you need to know to be prepaired to jump into the FSND is covered in IPND!

 #What will students learn in the Full-Stack Web Developer Nanodegree?

-##What is the structure of the Full-Stack Web Developer Nanodegree?
-Nanodegree Structure
+##Full-Stack Web Developer Nanodegree Structure

 These are the projects you'll build and the classes that will prepare you to build each of the projects.
 You'll have access to all these in the Nanodegree:

 ###Project: Movie Trailer Website

 You will write server-side code to store a list of your favorite movies, including box art imagery and a movie trailer URL.
 You will then serve this data as a web page allowing visitors to review their movies and watch the trailers.

 ###Course: Programming Foundations with Python
 You will already have taken this full course in IPND!

 ###Project: Tournament Results

 You will develop a database schema to store the game matches between players.
 You will then write code to query this data and determine the winners of various games.
+The final product won't be something easy to look at on a webpage, but it will allow you to determine who should play who in a tournament!

 ###Course: Intro to Relational Databases
-You'll explore a different kind of database, similar to the Google Datastore you work with in stage 4 of IPND
+You'll explore a different kind of database, similar to the Google Datastore you work with in stage 4 of IPND.
+Here, you'll be learning SQL.

 ###Project: Item Catalog

+This project will let you get very creative.
 You will develop an application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users will have the ability to post, edit and delete their own items.

 ###Course:  Full Stack Foundations
+Here, you learn the foundations of the Full Stack and Web Development in general.
+You'll learn Flask and dive deaper into databases.

 ###Course:  Authentication and Authorization
+This course will teach you how to have users sign in through something like Google, and you can go to the website you are connecting to and request user data, like a picture.

 ###Project: Conference Organization App

 You will develop a cloud-based API server to support a provided conference organization application that exists on the web as well as a native Android application.
 The API supports the following functionality found within the app: user authentication, user profiles, conference information and various manners in which to query the data.

 ###Course: Developing Scalable Apps with Python
+Here, we go deaper into Google App Engine.
+The course will teach you how to make sure your apps can be quick and responsive even with large amounts of traffic, utilizing the resources of the web.

 ###Project: Linux-based Server Configuration

 You will take a baseline installation of a Linux distribution on a virtual machine and prepare it to host your web applications, to include installing updates, securing it from a number of attack vectors and installing/configuring web and database servers.
+You'll be using Amazon's AWS cloud.

 ###Course: Linux Basics for Web Developers

+##Differences between FSND and FEND (Front-End Web Developer Nanodegree)
+FEND is much more visual and design oriended, while the Full-Stack Web Developer Nanodegree deals mostly with the Back-End, and is therefore more technical.

+With the Full Stack, you'll be using mostly Python, whereas you'll be using mostly Javascript (and HTML and CSS) with the Front-End.

+If you do plan to take both of them, it may make more sense to take the Front-End Web Developer Nanodegree first, as you'll know exactly what the small amount of Javascript you deal with in the Full-Stack Web Developer Nanodegree does.

 ###How will skills learned in IPND transfer to FSND?